remotesynth/pluginSampleApp/README.md

 1. Refresh the app in the AppBuilder Companion App, scan the QR code, share the image and be bask in the glow of your notification glory!

 	![toast](images/toast.jpg)

+## Next Steps

+Congratulations!
+You’ve completed the Cordova Plugins in Action workshop.

+If you still have time, look over the [list of Cordova plugins supported in the AppBuilder companion app](http://docs.telerik.com/platform/appbuilder/cordova/run-companion/limitations-companion-app#telerik-verified-plugins-in-the-companion-app) and try to add a few to your app—[Flashlight](http://plugins.telerik.com/cordova/plugin/flashlight) and [ActionSheet](http://plugins.telerik.com/cordova/plugin/actionsheet) are two of our favorites to play with.

+If you’ve enjoyed using Telerik AppBuilder and want to learn more, try out the [Telerik Platform interactive tutorials](http://docs.telerik.com/platform/help/getting-started/run-demo-app).
+You’ll learn more about the tooling the Telerik Platform provides, and build a few more apps in the process.